So you want to know how to wash a newborn baby?

 You can wash you baby anywhere in the house as long as the room is warm and free from draft.
-You can wash baby in a baby tub, your own tub or in a sink.
+You can wash your baby in a baby tub, your own tub or in a sink.
 Its important baby is supported during a bath and never left unattended even for a few seconds.

 What is the best time to wash a baby?

 A regular bath time can help your baby get into a routine.
-Make it a time when you won’t have any interruptions and baby is settled.
+Make it a time when you won’t have any interruptions, and your baby is settled.
 A very hungry or tired baby will be wriggly and harder to support.
 This can stress you out and knock your confidence.
 Babies who have just fed are often sleepy so it’s not a great time to bath them.

 How Long Should a bath take?

 There is no set time for bathing a baby, the main aim is to minimize the time they are exposed or wet.
 The more confident you get with bathing the quicker your will become but the first few times are a learning curve.
-We suggest keeping baby in the water for no longer than 5-10 minutes and less if the water cools quickly.
+We suggest keeping your baby in the water for no longer than 5-10 minutes and less if the water cools quickly.

 Can I bath a baby when the cord is still on?